AvePoint/cloud-api/docs/elements/user-management/user_public_api/get-information-user.md

 # Retrieve Information of a Specific User

-Use this API to retrieve detailed information of a specific user in a customer's tenant.
+Use this API to retrieve information of a specific user in a customer's tenant.

-## Permissions
+## Permission

 The following permission is required to call the API.
 You must register an app through Elements > API app registration to authenticate and authorize your access to AvePoint Graph API.
 For details, refer to [App Registration](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm).